alphagov/govuk_publishing_components/docs/analytics-ga4/ga4-specialist-link-tracker.md

-# Google Analytics link tracker
+# Google Analytics Specialist Link Tracker

 A module for tracking link clicks on GOV.UK.